trans-travel/trans-travel/us/nv.md

    the state prison level is that this be taken into consideration.
  * Nonbinary people may or may not be housed according to sex assigned at birth
+ * SB153 requires the Dept. of Corrections to develop policies that provide proper medical care and housing, as well as training of staff, for trans inmates.
  * City / County jails are not covered by the state policy.

 ## Legal Definition of Sex